 For students interested in building fundamental reading and writing skills, we offer Literacy classes.
 In a small group setting based on ability level, students develop reading and writing skills, and have the opportunity to advance through the curriculum at their own pace.

 Aimed at building life skills, Reach Out courses help students develop independence and self-advocacy abilities.
-Topics covered include living independently, managing money, nutrition and health, decision making, and goal setting.
+Topics covered include living independently, communication skills, current events, managing money, nutrition and health, decision making, and goal setting.

 COACH – Career Opportunity ACHievement